-After completion of this unit, we have understood that The Indian Association of Tour Operators (IATO) works to promote international understanding and goodwill to the ultimate advantage.
+After completion of this unit, we have understood that The Indian Association of Tour Operators (IATO) works to promote international understanding and Travel Agency Management and Tour Operations MTTM-104 goodwill to the ultimate advantage.
 A joint forum of tour operators, the association promotes and aids the development of tourism in India.
 This is done either directly or through discussions and meetings with other bodies and agencies.
 And the membership is open to organizations of good professional reputation and standing who have been connected with the tourism and/or travel industry for at least one year.
 However, there are certain other conditions also as per the category of membership.
-In the case of TAAI on other hand the various functions performed by it are Apply superior technical skills to the job on hand, Deliver the highest quality of service, Act with responsibility within sound financial parameters, Build trust and credibility in the marketplace, country, Maintaining close contact with world bodies and representing matters affecting the travel and tourism industry of India, Educating and equipping members to meet future challenges through seminars, conventions and sharing of thoughts and experiences, Gathering and disseminating useful information on travel and tourism among members for their guidance.
+In the case of TAAI on other hand the various functions performed by it are Apply superior technical skills to the job on hand, Deliver the highest quality of service, Act with responsibility within sound financial parameters, Build trust and credibility in the marketplace, Helping promote, maintain and stimulate the growth of travel and tourism in the country, Maintaining close contact with world bodies and representing matters affecting the travel and tourism industry of India, Educating and equipping members to meet future challenges through seminars, conventions and sharing of thoughts and experiences, Gathering and disseminating useful information on travel and tourism among members for their guidance.